 Skin cancer is one of the most widespread cancers in the world.
 It is almost always curable when detected and treated early.
-Now that summer is upon us, it is time to be aware of some of the precautions that we can take to prevent the onset of skin cancer.
+Now that winter has ended and summer is upon us, it is time to be aware of some of the precautions that we can take to prevent the onset of skin cancer.

 There is no reason not to enjoy the sunshine without the fear of skin cancer, provided you take some precautions beforehand.